 Step 1: Figure out the type of trademark

-The first step that you need to do is to search for brand names
+The first step that you need to do is to find a brand name for your business.

 To ensure that your trademark fits on the US Patent & Trademark Office (USPTO).
 The trademark must be non-intuitive, which means there should be no double meaning for the trademark.